VukanCekic/shop-checker-cli/readme.md

 from the root of the project with the env activated run cli.py show, simple as that ;)

 # About the App
+Key Features:
+- OOP architecture utilized
-OOP architecture utilized, singleton pattern implemented to simulate a connection with the database, pip packages for CLI command annotations and custom table with custom colored messages
+- singleton pattern was implemented to simulate a connection with the database -pip packages for CLI command annotations and custom table